Rdawson96/WhitbyBC/README.md

 ### Accessibility

-Ensuring that our website is accessible to all users, regardless of their abilities or disabilities, is a priority for us.
-We strive to follow best practices to make our content usable by a wide audience.
-Here are some of the steps we have taken to enhance accessibility:

 #### 1. Lighthouse testing

 Light house in Chrome Dev tools was used to confirm accessibility of the site and confirm that the colors of the site are easy to read.